agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 ```
 That's it for accounts!

-## Create script and system services
+## Create startup script and system services

 To launch Solana I’m using a shell script that contains all the flags and options needed for my configuration (a “wrapper” script).
 The script is executed by the Solana service, which make sure Solana starts automatically on every system boot.
-Solana also calls upon a tuner daemon, to make recommended adjustments to some system settings.
+Solana also calls upon a system tuner daemon, to make recommended adjustments to some system settings.
 Below I will take you through how I set all that up.

 ### Create wrapper script